 - Appropriate, socially acceptable and safe behaviour should be expected without exception. - All staff are working together with the shared team aim of supporting pupils.
 Staff recognise the importance of establishing good relationships.
 They will model the behaviour we wish to see including the willingness to reflect and learn from mistakes. - Staff will understand the reasons behind why some children have challenging behaviour but will not excuse it.
-Any negative language will be directed at the unacceptable behaviour rather than the child. - Focus of approach must be on developing skills of self-control in pupils and their ability to make the right decisions.
+Any negative language will be directed at the unacceptable behaviour rather than the child. - The focus of approach must be on developing skills of self-control in pupils and their ability to make the right decisions.
 Our approach is not about pupils doing as they are told because they are scared.
-If only behaving if scared in one lesson/ with one person pupils might then be even worse in the next lesson. - There will be a focus on consequences not sanctions, clearly understood and displayed e.g. WOW.
+If a child behaves in one lesson/ with one person out of fear pupils then this may cause a decline in behaviour in the next lesson. - There will be a focus on consequences not sanctions, clearly understood and displayed e.g. WoW posters in each class.
 Incidents of unacceptable behaviour will be followed up by all.
-If pupils don't accept lower level consequence it gets "upped" therefore crucial that there is a staged approach so that referral to SLT is seen as significant - Staff will focus on a formula of Calm > Reflect > Repair > Restore to help pupils identify what's gone wrong, learn from mistakes, see others' viewpoint then make amends - Small positive steps will be identified and encouraged because to improve children need to develop their self- worth.
+If pupils don't accept lower level consequence it gets "upped" therefore crucial that there is a staged approach so that referral to SLT is seen as significant. - Staff will focus on a formula of Calm > Reflect > Repair > Restore to help pupils identify what's gone wrong, learn from mistakes, see others' viewpoint then make amends - Small positive steps will be identified and encouraged to support progress through developing selfworth.
 Rewards for the majority will link in to house rewards and enrichment activities - Arbor will be used for logging concerns and for analysis - Adapted curriculum will be considered.
-Any learning needs and other underlying issues contributing to poor behaviour will be explored.
+Any learning needs and other underlying issues contributing to poor behaviour will be explored through the Therapeutic Thinking graduated response.